 When the Associated Press asked us why Cockers are so popular, we shared our logic and reasons.

 Like breeders, there are awesome Cocker rescue groups and some with which I would not engage.
-At their core, a good rescue group puts the dogs interests first.
+At their core, a good rescue group puts the dog’s interests first.
 This has been my experience with OBG (Oldies but Goodies) Cocker Spaniel Rescue.
 There are many good and loving, dedicated Cocker rescue groups out there.
 Just do your homework.

-If you choose to open your heart and rescue a Cocker Spaniel, some things to ask the rescue group include: What they know about the dog’s history, health and background along with any special needs, issues, or health concerns.
+If you choose to open your heart and rescue a Cocker Spaniel, some things to ask the rescue group include: What they know about the dog’s history, health, and background along with any special needs, issues, or health concerns.
 It’s better to know and be able to help the dog and be prepared than to be surprised, and a reputable rescue group will share with you what they know.

 It is said that when you rescue a Cocker, they rescue you, too.
 I can personally attest to that.
+Here are some things dog rescue groups do wrong.

-Bottom line: A Cocker is a wonderful, wiggly, merry breed and a perfect companion for the right person or family.
+Fun Fact: A Cocker is a wonderful, wiggly, merry breed and a perfect companion for the right person or family.
 A Cocker is not for a short time and a Cocker, or any dog, is a commitment for life: At least the life of the dog.

 - Ball obsessed